 Compliance Management Plans

-Compliance Management Plans outline how the Department of Transport and Main Roads and its contractors will comply with specified environmental legislation when constructing or maintaining transport infrastructure.
+Compliance Management Plans outline how the Department of Transport and Main Roads and its contractors will comply with specific environmental legislation when constructing or maintaining transport infrastructure.

-Compliance Management Plans are developed in consultation with relevant agencies and once approved deem compliance with relevant legislative requirements.
+Compliance Management Plans are developed in consultation with relevant agencies and once approved, signify compliance with the relevant legislative requirements.

-The power to make and approve Compliance Management Plans comes from the Transport Infrastructure Act 1994.
+The authority to create and approve Compliance Management Plans comes from the Transport Infrastructure Act 1994.

 There are 2 types of Compliance Management Plans: